TNTP’s Bridge Fellowship gives diverse leaders a platform to advance a bold idea for public schools.

 A career educator, Jonathan supports Indigenous school leaders in launching and transforming schools in South Dakota.
 This year, he’ll create a leadership institute that prepares culturally responsive educators and incubates ideas for giving Indigenous students better school experiences.

-During the hands-on residency, Bridge Fellows will gain broad exposure to the education sector and develop their idea for public schools.
+During the hands-on residency, Bridge Fellows will benefit from resources and support as they develop their idea.

 Training and Network

-2016 Project Theme
+2019 Project Theme

 Bridge Fellows will grapple with a critical question: How can our public education system help more students of color thrive in school—and in life?
 Bridge Fellows will design new ways to give students richer experiences inside and outside the classroom.
 Focus areas might include (but aren’t limited to) forging stronger partnerships with students and their families; helping students develop the skills they need to achieve their personal goals; or affirming students’ cultural identity and value.
 Projects may draw on disciplines within and beyond education but should have a clear practical application for the schools and communities TNTP serves.